AHS 101. Wellness. (2 Credits)

 AHS 452.
 Applied Physiology.
 (4 Credits)

 This course will present the applied physiology of the following conditions: heart disease, obesity, type-2 diabetes mellitus, lower limb amputations, pregnancy, and aging and the role of prescribed exercise in the management and rehabilitation of these conditions.
 The physiological and biochemical adjustments and adaptations to acute and chronic exercise will be presented.
 Experimentally based research projects will be accomplished in small groups.
-Prerequisites: AHS 271, 351 and 361 or departmental permission. $75 lab fee.
+Prerequisite: AHS 361 or department permission.